-- the lines of enquiry in mathematics and assessment fully; and - the quality of the teachers' planning for learning, the learning and teaching within the classrooms and the standard of the children's work in their books.
+• the quality of the teachers' planning for learning, the learning and teaching within the classrooms and the standard of the children's work in their books.

 1 From September 2015, the overall effectiveness of a school previously evaluated as outstanding or very good has been reported as a school demonstrating a high level of capacity for sustained improvement.